1z-z1/battery-notification3.0/README.md

 This is a script to notify you that your laptop needs to be plugged in.

-From [version 2.0](https://github.com/enigmatic-system/battery-notification2.0) I've added a "Battery charged" notification.
+From [version 2.0](https://github.com/enigmatic-system/battery-notification2.0) I've added a "Battery fully charged" notification.

   - Critical level notification at 10%